BChow5/Assignment1/README.md

 In this guide, we'll walk through the process of creating a Arch Linux droplet on DigitalOcean using cloud-Init.
 Ensuring a smooth and automated setup for your virtual servers!
 During this process, you will learn how to use doctl, SSH keys, API tokens, and cloud-init.

- DigitalOcean is a cloud provider that offers the ability to deploy virtual servers, known as *droplets*, and other cloud-based resources like databases, storage, and networking tools.
+ DigitalOcean is a cloud provider that offers the ability to deploy virtual servers, known as *droplets*, and other cloud-based resources like databases, storage, and networking tools (DigitalOcean, 2024).
 When creating a droplet, we can automate the setup process to save time and create servers with consistent repeatable configurations using Cloud-Init.

 *Cloud-init* is an industry standard tool that allows you to automate the initialization of your Linux instances.
-This means that you can use a cloud-init file to configure droplets at deployment that automatically sets up things like new users, firewall rules, app installations, and SSH keys.
+This means that you can use a cloud-init file to configure droplets at deployment that automatically sets up things like new users, firewall rules, app installations, and SSH keys (DigitalOcean, 2024).
 This tutorial uses doctl to add a cloud-init file with information on users, programs, and your SSH key.

 ### Prerequisites
 - A computer running Arch Linux